Rocket Girls (novel series): LS-5 Rocket

 The LS-5 is a multistage expendable rocket used by the Solomon Space Association (SSA) to launch the first Japanese crewed spaceflight.
+It consists of a central body with a single engine, flanked by two booster thrusters.
+It does not appear to have an upper stage; the capsule and its service module are mounted directly on the central body via a conical inter-stage skirt.

+A second version with four booster thrusters appeared at the end of the series to carry a tandem two-seater version of the space capsule.

 Although older than the LS-7, this rocket has had more successful launches.
 This rocket was also used to test the new hybrid-fuel.
 Three rockets of this type has been constructed so far.
 Their Command Module (CM) have been called Tanpopo (Dandelion) and Coconut.

 LS-7 Rocket

 The LS-7 was a multistage expendable rocket used by the Solomon Space Association (SSA).
 However, after several failed launches, the rocket was retired and replaced by the older LS-5.
+In the anime, this rocket is a line-for-line copy of the H-IIA rocket.

 List of light novels

 The anime adaption covers titles 1 and 2.